scenariomartin/EnglishWords/words.md

 warrant ::1 n licence Eng license Ame ,drive's licence. vow swear pledge 1nv [pledʒ] prep.sworn 1
  sew 1 wear                  prep.worn
+       weary :tired ,burn out. fatigue 1nv ,it was written on four sheets of hotel stationery at the time when Dylan himself was feeling burned out.
+       ,war-weary 1
-       weary :tired ,burn out ,it was written on four sheets of hotel stationery at the time when Dylan himself was feeling burned out. oath, the oath of offile I take today is and oath of allegiance to all Americans. guarantee assure v  assurance n insure vu insurance n
+oath, the oath of offile I take today is and oath of allegiance to all Americans. guarantee assure v  assurance n insure vu insurance n plight n v1
 契约-协议-合同-约定
 pact :
 treaty 1 ,because we made a pact, I broke a pact